Community-led development "The Apache Way"

 See the Contact Infra roadmap to request these and other resources for your project.

 In almost all cases, project business should happen on that project's publicly archived mailing lists - the detailed policy explains the few exceptions.

 Most projects do their work on their email@example.com mailing list.
-Some projects also have a user@ mailing lists for more general or non-technical questions, or have a general@ mailing list in addition.
-Every project should have a clear Mailing Lists page that has instructions for subscribing to the list and for reading the archives.
+Some projects also have a user@ mailing lists for more general or non-technical questions, and may have a general@ mailing list.
+Every project should have a clear mailing lists page that has instructions for subscribing to their lists and for reading the archives.

 Normally, Apache projects are expected to self-manage their affairs; the people on a PMC and regular committers typically know the best way to work within their project communities.
 However, if things don't work well, or the project community has serious policy questions or disagreements about how to work together, you can ask for help elsewhere around the ASF.